1. State of the Restructuring Market

 11.2 Look-Back Period

-The hardening period starts from the date that the debtor becomes insolvent and may be backdated by the insolvency court up to 18 months before the insolvency judgment.
+The hardening period starts from the date the debtor becomes insolvent and may be backdated by the insolvency court up to 18 months before the insolvency judgment.
 If a conciliation agreement has been reached and formally approved prior to the opening of the judicial reorganisation or liquidation proceeding, the insolvency date cannot be set at a date before the court order approving the conciliation agreement.

 11.3 Claims to Set Aside or Annul Transactions